 Alexandria Historic Homes & Garden Tour, Alexandria

 Tour privately owned Old Town homes and gardens, and enjoy refreshments at a private home.
 Admission to historic properties are included and many feature special sales.
 The Carlyle House is a popular stop on the tour to learn about the history of Old Town Alexandria.

 Kite Fest, Gunston Hall

 Visit George Mason’s home, historic Gunston Hall, for a day of kite flying and family fun during the annual Kite Festival!
-With children’s activities, crafts, and guided tours, there will be fun for all ages.
+Children’s activities, crafts, and guided tours guarantee fun for all ages.